Stephen-Seo/TurnBasedMinecraftMod/README.md

-with info on what each option does. ~~It will also be moved if a newer version of this mod has a newer version of the config file (usually renamed with a timestamp).~~ ~~I will try my best to not move the previous version config, but rather edit the previous version config to have new options.~~ When a new config version is made, usually because a new entry has been added, the existing config is renamed to a file with a timestamp in the filename of when it was replaced.
-One can set a config option in the config to prevent it being overwritten if necessary.
+with info on what each option does. ~~It will also be moved if a newer version of this mod has a newer version of the config file (usually renamed with a timestamp).~~ ~~I will try my best to not move the previous version config, but rather edit the previous version config to have new options.~~ ~~When a new config version is made, usually because a new entry has been added, the existing config is renamed to a file with a timestamp in the filename of when it was replaced.
+One can set a config option in the config to prevent it being overwritten if necessary.~~

+*As of version 1.26.5 of this mod, this should happen less frequently!*
+Version 1.26.5 introduces changes that allow entires that exist in the default config but not in the current config to be appended in the current config.

 Some options in the config file only affect the Server, and ~~some only affect the Client~~.
 Client config has been moved to a